 The Mechanical Engineering Department offers an extensive range of graduate and undergraduate programs.
 Our undergraduate program is ABET (www.abet.org) accredited.

-There are approximately 300 undergraduate and 50 graduate students enrolled in the Mechanical Engineering department.
-The faculty is comprised of 13 full-time professors with distinguished academic, research and industrial backgrounds.
+There are approximately 850 undergraduate and over 100 graduate students enrolled in the Mechanical Engineering Department.
+The faculty is comprised of 30 full-time professors with distinguished academic, research and industrial backgrounds.

 Mechanical Engineering faculty are award-winning researchers and dedicated academics with the highest level of commitment to providing their students with a quality education and rewarding experience at UMass Lowell.
 Our Mechanical Engineering students have been demonstrating their outstanding abilities by participating in and winning national design and graduate competitions in the community.